-here, there, everywhere… on the outside, looking inside self identity: writer, poet, screenwriter, storyteller, novelist, mystery writer, visual artist, audio artist, film maker, photographer, musician, lyricist, composer, artist, polymath, animal behaviorist, amateur psychologist, editor, illustrator, animal whisperer, professional psychotherapy client: an emotional, psychological, physical and spiritual confessional. an adventure “down the rabbit hole.” every session is an excursion in astonishment and exploraton, mining the depths of the soul and ripping out the demons. exorcising the harm within the wounded child.
+here, there, everywhere… on the outside, looking inside self identity: writer, poet, screenwriter, storyteller, novelist, mystery writer, visual artist, audio artist, film maker, photographer, musician, lyricist, composer, artist, polymath, animal behaviorist, amateur psychologist, editor, illustrator, animal whisperer, professional psychotherapy client: an emotional, psychological, physical and spiritual confessional. an adventure “down the rabbit hole.” every session is an excursion in astonishment and exploration, mining the depths of the soul and ripping out the demons. exorcising the harm within the wounded child.

 student: psychology: bipolar disorder, depression, personalities, hypomania, shame, emotions: anger, joy, laughter, love, jealousy, passion, fear, rage, pain. attachment, suicide, grief, introversion, highly sensitive persons, addiction, sleep disorders, childhood sexual abuse, physical abuse, separation anxiety, transference, trauma, detachment, countertransference, repression, guilt, agoraphobia, panic disorder, anxiety disorder, obsessive/compulsive disorder, racing thoughts, neurosis, psychosis, hallucinations, grandiosity.

 student: screenwriting, film making, film editing, sound editing, creative writing, painting personal identity: lesbian, free thinker, reader, animal lover, empath, listener, dreamer, imaginative, cinephile, anglophile, advocate for art, telekinetic, spiritual humanist, survivor of life, political progressive, progressive thinker, open minded, defend beliefs, defend justice, fight injustice, humorist, philosopher passions: writing, films, music, books, reading, photography, art, theatre: plays, musicals, opera write: poetry, screenplays, novels, short stories, blog posts, essays, editorial opinions, comments, song lyrics, tweets.